In Exercises 3–8, find the critical value(s) and rejection region... | Channels for Pearson+

 1

 Determine the degrees of freedom (df) for the t-test.
-The formula for degrees of freedom is df = n - 1, where n is the sample size.
-In this case, df = 35 - 1.
+The formula for degrees of freedom in a one-sample t-test is df = n - 1, where n is the sample size.
+Substitute n = 27 into the formula to calculate df.

 Identify the level of significance (α) for the test.
-Here, α = 0.01, which represents the probability of rejecting the null hypothesis when it is true.
+In this case, α = 0.05.
+Since it is a two-tailed test, divide α by 2 to account for both tails of the distribution.
+This gives α/2 = 0.025 for each tail.

-Since this is a left-tailed test, locate the critical value of t corresponding to α = 0.01 and df = 34 using a t-distribution table or statistical software.
-The critical value will be negative because it is a left-tailed test.
+Use a t-distribution table or statistical software to find the critical t-value corresponding to df = 26 (calculated in step 1) and α/2 = 0.025.
+The critical t-value is the value where the cumulative probability in the tail equals 0.025.

 Verified video answer for a similar problem: